It was raining when I arrived in Köln.

 According to the brochure handed to me by the ticket counter staff when I went inside the cathedral museum (located from the back of the cathedral), Köln Domer is the most visited landmark in Germany, attracting an average of 20,000 tourists a day.

 This amazing piece of gothic architecture currently stands as the tallest twin-spired church in the world at 157 m (515 ft) tall.

-Incidentally, in 2004 it was placed on the “World Heritage in Danger” list due to plans of constructing a high-rise building nearby.
+Incidentally, in 2004, the Cathedral was placed on the “World Heritage in Danger” list due to plans of constructing a high-rise building nearby.
 [Oh no, the San Sebastian Church in Manila could now be in danger of not even making it on the tentative list.
-There are news about the construction of a high-rise condominium nearby].
+There is news about the construction of a high-rise condominium nearby].
 The emplacement in the danger list is quite alarming because Germany already lost one World Heritage Site in 2007: Dresden Elbe Valley!